 We understand the patient’s discomfort.
 When preparing for any kind of surgery, people want to know exactly what the plan is.
 Hearing terms like “may” and “be prepared for” might pose a challenge to a patient’s confidence level.
 Nevertheless, we agreed with the guy’s surgeon that the final determination of gynecomastia surgical technique should be made in the operating suite.
-Here’s the way we explain it to our New York gynecomastia patients.
+Here’s the way we explain it to our patients.

 Enlarged male breasts contain a combination of gland and fat.
 The ratio is different for every man and so is the density of the tissue.
 Very experienced gynecomastia surgeons can make an educated guess as to “what’s in there,” but it’s impossible to know for sure until male breast reduction surgery is underway.